pymc-devs/pymc-data-umbrella/contributing/index.md

 :::
 ::::

-There are social media links and text available in our {ref}`Social Media Kit`<media_kit> with information for sharing with your network.
+There are social media links and text available in our {ref}`media_kit` with information for sharing with your network.

 ### Some outreach related advise